Clemson vs. Boston College NCAA Football Odds, Plays and Insights | October 2, 2021

 - The combined points per game average of the two teams, 63.1, is 16.6 points greater than Saturday's over/under.

-- The 28.3 combined points per game that these two squads have allowed this season are 18.2 fewer than the 46.5 over/under in this contest.
+- These two squads combine to surrender 28.3 points per game, 18.2 fewer than this contest's over/under.

-- Tigers games this season feature an average total of 51.9 points, a number 5.4 points higher than Saturday's over/under.
+- The average total in Tigers games this season is 51.9, 5.4 points more than Saturday's over/under of 46.5.

 - The 56.8 PPG average total in Eagles games this season is 10.3 points more than this game's over/under.